ergoserv/handbook/guides/service_modules.md

-# Service Objects
+# Service Modules

 ## Introduction

-Service Objects is a solution to decompose business logic of the application from other layers of the application.
+*Service Modules* is a solution to decompose business logic of the application from other layers of the application and make it a bit more modular.

+Refer to [Command Objects](../guides/command_objects.md) if you are looking for *Service Objects*.

 ## Conventions